svvchen/pyprojects/README.md

 ## League of Legends subreddit crawler

 Project that uses [PRAW](https://praw.readthedocs.io/en/latest/), the Reddit API wrapper, to retrieve and analyze data from [r/leagueoflegends](https://www.reddit.com/r/leagueoflegends/).
-In the code, I retrieve the top 100 posts from the subreddit, then use PRAW to crawl through all comments and replies.
-From the text, I then fuzzy match on champion names.
+In the code, I retrieve the top 150 posts from the subreddit, then crawl/clean through all post details, comments, and replies.
+Then, I then fuzzy match on champion names to obtain data on how often a champion is mentioned.

 ### Champion results